 First off – the Avery labels are the largest size shipping labels – one sheet is one label:

 Take your shipping labels and fabric over to the ironing board and iron your fabric flat.
 Once you have done that, unpeel one of the labels and put it, sticky side down on your fabric.
 Make sure that it is really stuck onto the fabric, the corners in particular.
 I usually finish off a piece by flipping it over and ironing it lightly (and on the dry/no steam setting) on the fabric side as well.

-Next, trim your fabric from around the edges so that your sheet is 8.5 x 11 with no additional material:
+Next, trim your fabric from around the edges so that your sheet is a cleanly-trimmed 8.5 x 11 sheet.

-I usually do a few sheets at a time.
 Now what you have is fabric with a stiff paper backing, which your inkjet printer will treat like a heavy stock paper.
-To print on it, put it fabric side down in the printer and send your image to it.
-While you can put more than one sheet at a time in the feeder, I don’t – because I don’t want to risk fabric/sticker jams which can happen.
+To print on it, put it fabric side down in the printer and then print your image as normal.
+You can put more than one sheet at a time in the feeder, I usually don’t – because I don’t want to risk fabric/sticker jams which can happen.

 I recommend, before printing – that you make some test prints on paper so that you can see what your image is going to look like on the fabric.
 If you are using a plain cotton fabric, your image will print identically to what you see on the blank paper.